Daniel E. Miller -- Complete Curriculum Vitae

 Phi Alpha Theta History Fraternity–member since 1976

-Slovak Studies Association–chair of nominating committee, 2003; chair of article award committee, 2011; member since 1998
+Slovak Studies Association–chair of nominating committee, 2003; chair of article award committee, 2011-present; member since 1998

 Lower Level Undergraduate